nsshommo/jaycuthrell.github.io/disclosure/index.md

 This is my primary personal website and other variations elsewhere on the Internet are non-authoritative and considered deprecated.

-I am presently Chief of Staff for the SVP of Engineering, Converged at [Dell EMC](http://www.vce.com).
+I am presently in a Chief of Staff role at [Dell EMC](http://www.vce.com).

 [My abreviated CV](http://www.linkedin.com/in/jaycuthrell) is exclusively availabe on LinkedIn and other variations elsewhere on the Internet are non-authoritative and considered deprecated.